Highways and Main Routes in Suffolk County, New York

 Long Island Expressway (I-495)

 There are around six important east-west routes in Suffolk County.
 The busiest highway in the county is the Long Island Expressway (I-495).
-Known locally as the “LIE”, it runs east-west in the center of the county.
-The highway originates in the west from the Queens-Midtown Tunnel in Manhattan.
+Known locally as the “LIE”, it runs east-west in the center of Suffolk County.
+The LIE originates in the west from the Queens-Midtown Tunnel in Manhattan.
 It proceeds to cross Queens County, Nassau County, and Suffolk County.
-Its eastern terminus is near the Town of Riverhead.
+The LIE’s eastern terminus is near the Town of Riverhead.
 Unlike most other highways in New York State, the speed limit on the LIE does not exceed 55 mph.
-This lower speed proves challenging to motorists, especially in the more rural areas of the county.
+This lower speed limit proves challenging to motorists, especially in the more rural areas of Suffolk County.
 Many speeding citations are issued on the LIE.

 Sunrise Highway (NYS-27)